Louis Armstrong: Early life

-Armstrong wore a Star of David until the end of his life in memory of this family who had raised him.
+Later, as an adult, Armstrong wore a Star of David given to him by his Jewish manager, Joe Glaser, until the end of his life, in part in memory of this family who had raised him.

-When Armstrong was eleven, he dropped out of school.
+When Armstrong was 11, he dropped out of school.
 His mother moved into a one-room house on Perdido Street with Armstrong, Lucy, and her common-law husband, Tom Lee, next door to her brother Ike and his two sons.
 Armstrong joined a quartet of boys who sang in the streets for money.
-He also got into trouble.
 Cornetist Bunk Johnson said he taught the eleven-year-old to play by ear at Dago Tony's honky tonk.
-(In his later years Armstrong credited King Oliver.)
-He said about his youth, "Every time I close my eyes blowing that trumpet of mine—I look right in the heart of good old New Orleans ...
+In his later years, Armstrong credited King Oliver.
+Armstrong said about his youth, "Every time I close my eyes blowing that trumpet of mine—I look right in the heart of good old New Orleans ...
 It has given me something to live for."

-Borrowing his stepfather's gun without permission, he fired a blank into the air and was arrested on December 31, 1912.
-He spent the night at New Orleans Juvenile Court, then was sentenced the next day to detention at the Colored Waif's Home.
+Borrowing his stepfather's gun without permission, Armstrong fired a blank into the air and was arrested on December 31, 1912.
+He spent the night at New Orleans Juvenile Court and was sentenced the next day to detention at the Colored Waif's [sic] Home.
 Life at the home was spartan.
-Mattresses were absent; meals were often little more than bread and molasses.
+Mattresses were absent, and meals were often little more than bread and molasses.
 Captain Joseph Jones ran the home like a military camp and used corporal punishment.

 Armstrong developed his cornet skills by playing in the band.
-Peter Davis, who frequently appeared at the home at the request of Captain Jones, became Armstrong's first teacher and chose him as bandleader.
-With this band, the thirteen-year-old Armstrong attracted the attention of Kid Ory.
+Peter Davis, who frequently appeared at the home at the request of Captain Jones, became Armstrong's first teacher and chose him as the bandleader.
+With this band, the 13-year-old Armstrong attracted the attention of Kid Ory.

 On June 14, 1914, Armstrong was released into the custody of his father and his new stepmother, Gertrude.
-He lived in this household with two stepbrothers for several months.
-After Gertrude gave birth to a daughter, Armstrong's father never welcomed him, so he returned to his mother, Mary Albert.
-In her small home, he had to share a bed with his mother and sister.
-His mother still lived in The Battlefield, leaving him open to old temptations, but he sought work as a musician.
-He found a job at a dance hall owned by Henry Ponce, who had connections to organized crime.
-He met the six-foot tall drummer Black Benny, who became his guide and bodyguard.
-Around the age of fifteen, he pimped for a prostitute named Nootsy, but that relationship failed after she stabbed Armstrong in the shoulder and his mother choked her nearly to death.
+Armstrong lived in this household with two stepbrothers for several months.
+After Gertrude gave birth to a daughter, Armstrong's father never welcomed him, so Armstrong returned to his mother, Mary Albert.
+Armstrong had to share a bed in her small home with his mother and sister.
+His mother still lived in The Battlefield, leaving Armstrong open to old temptations, but he sought work as a musician.

+Armstrong found a job at a dance hall owned by Henry Ponce, who had connections to organized crime.
+He met the six-foot tall drummer Black Benny, who became Armstrong's guide and bodyguard.
+Around the age of 15, he pimped for a prostitute named Nootsy.
+However, that relationship failed after she stabbed Armstrong in the shoulder, and his mother choked her nearly to death.

-He briefly studied shipping management at the local community college, but was forced to quit after being unable to afford the fees.
+Armstrong briefly studied shipping management at the local community college but was forced to quit after being unable to afford the fees.
 While selling coal in Storyville, he heard spasm bands, groups that played music out of household objects.
-He heard the early sounds of jazz from bands that played in brothels and dance halls such as Pete Lala's, where King Oliver performed.
+Armstrong listened to the early sounds of jazz from bands that played in brothels and dance halls, such as Pete Lala's, where King Oliver performed.